johnstrand/squawk-react/README.md

 This is used for global service classes, and for class-based components.
 (Always remember to clean up your subscriptions when your component unmounts)

+# Version history

+1.0 - First release, a purely event-driven architecture that extended all class-based React components 1.1 - Expanded the API, added support for fetching messages, event registrations for a specific component and made it possible to selectively unregister
+1.2 - Better encapsulation to avoid clogging up the main namespace 1.3 - Added argument to the register method to ignore existing store value 1.4 - Version bump due to failing to publish the right version 1.5 - Added logging, and the ability to enable/disable it 1.6 - Removed the logging, because it wasn't very useful.
+Also added a HoC to handle lifecycle (subscribe, unsubscribe) automatically
+1.7 - Mostly just formatting changes, also removed the example project 2.0 - Reworked architecture entirely, now uses a HoC that injects a tracker object with support for register, send, and get, and handles lifecycle entirely automatically.
+2.1 - Added a global update method to use outside of components 2.2 - Massive API changes.
+Now uses the the verb "update" rather than "send" to clarify that we are no longer dealing with events, but rather updates to the global store.
+Several methods were also exposed to service classes.
+The HoC will now also forward props properly.
+2.3 - Mainly bugfixes and clarifying some types
+2.4 - Another re-write, this time the HoC will only receive a subscribe(prop) method, and all other methods are external 2.5 - Added a binder method, which allowed for binding a global state prop to a local one, assuming they had the same name.
+Added an experimental connect method for creating functional components with props bound to the global store.
+Also added support for "pure" events, store props with type never, that could be used to pass messages without a payload
+2.6 - Added experimental support for a SquawkComponent-class that could be inherited, and would handle lifecycle methods and provide an internal subscribe method
+2.7 - Bugfixes, as well as a bit smarter update logic 2.8 - Never published, would have contained a clever (read: insane) way of handling ambient contexts for subscribe calls inside components.
+3.0 - (Original, beta only.
+Expanded on the above concept and added support for functional components.
+Basically re-implemented hooks, but poorly)
+3.0 - (Actual) Introduced a Hooks-based architecture 3.1 - Introduced Action
+3.2 - Introduced Action without parameters, usePending hook for monitoring props about to change, and also removed events 3.3 - Intorduced awaitable Action, so that components may be notified when an action completes 3.4 - Bugfixes

 # Events (deprecated)

 **Events have been removed**